riceissa/brain-retraining/disagree.md

 - Miguel (and by lineage, Danny) is the only one that has the adjustment periods/progress cycles concept, and I think it's crucial.
 I plateaued for a month around October 2024 because I didn't have these concepts.
-I disagree with Gupta's vides on dips as 'unfortunate but probable, and it's okay if they happen' attitude.
+I disagree with Gupta's views on dips as 'unfortunate but probable, and it's okay if they happen' attitude.
 Dips (i.e., adjustment periods) are _on_ the way to recovery, not in the way, as Miguel likes to say.